 Now in its twelfth year, CINECITY returns to Brighton for a fortnight of independent film and world cinema.
 From a showing of The Tribe, a Ukrainian debut feature scripted entirely in sign language, to a singalong screening of The Wizard Of Oz, the festival’s remit is as broad as it is ambitious.

 This year’s centrepiece is not even a movie, but an installation of a film-set for an imaginary adaptation of Anne Quin’s Brighton novel Berg.
-With sound design by The Bad Seeds’ Barry Adamson, the installation explores the grim bedsit land of Brighton in the 60s and is complimented by a bunch of films from that decade based on the work of Quin’s contemporaries such as Samuel Beckett and William Burroughs.
+With sound design by The Bad Seeds’ Barry Adamson, the installation explores the grim bedsit land of Brighton in the 60s and is complemented by a bunch of films from that decade based on the work of Quin’s contemporaries such as Samuel Beckett and William Burroughs.

 Elsewhere CINECITY presents a slew of sci-fi events including a live radio-play version of The Midwich Cuckoos with music from local avant garder Sarah Angliss and a pop-up screening of Truffant’s Fahrenheit 451 in the old Brighton Reference Library, a suitable setting for the film’s dystopian book-burning premise.